 board shall convene a public meeting to obtain information to assist the board

 in its decision to grant or deny the charter school proposal.
 A local school board may develop its own process for receiving charter school proposals on an annual basis that follows the same timeframes as set forth in this Article.
-Only after the local school board process is followed may a charter school applicant appeal to the Commission.
+Final decisions of a local school board are subject to judicial review under the Administrative Review Law.

 (d) Notice of the public meeting required by this Section shall be published

 in a community newspaper published in the school district in which the proposed

 charter is located and, if there is no such newspaper, then in a newspaper

 published in the county and having circulation in the school district.
 The

 notices shall be published not more than 10 days nor less than 5 days before